-Your writing might be a response to or a reflection on some aspect of the pandemic or simply about your own experiences during this time… or it could be something completely unrelated (we could all do with a break from it after all!).
-It could be about your hopes for the future or perhaps about some positive discovery or change you made during this time.
+Your writing might be a response to or reflection on any aspect of your life and experiences - it could be about your hopes for the future or perhaps about some positive discovery or change you have made.

-There have been plenty of dark moments, but in among them times when you’ve no choice but to laugh, strange moments of togetherness (the first Thursday clap, remember that?) and moments of counting blessings and rediscovering simple pleasures and old hobbies.
-We’ve all experienced it in such different ways and no two people will be alike.
-Creative writing affords us an opportunity to share our experiences and learn from and reconnect with each other… It could be very light-hearted or something more serious, a three-line poem (see the haiku guide below) or a much longer reflective piece or short story.
-We’d love to hear about how it’s been for you.
+Creative writing gives us an opportunity to share our experiences and learn from and connect with each other - it can be light-hearted or something more serious, a three-line poem (see the haiku guide below) or a much longer reflective piece or short story.
+We’d love to hear from you!

-There are no rules as such about what kind of writing is eligible.
-You may submit poetry or prose, short stories or more personal reflections and writings, all are welcome!
+There are no rules about what kind of writing is eligible - it can be poetry or prose, short stories or more personal reflections and writings, all are welcome!
 See below for a couple of ideas if you are stuck.

 How do I submit work?

-Email it to firstname.lastname@example.org.
-Please tell us whether you are happy for us to include your name on the website and how you would like your name to be displayed (e.g. full name/first name/pseudonym).
+Please email it to firstname.lastname@example.org - please tell us whether you are happy for us to include your name on the website and how you would like your name to be displayed (e.g. full name/first name/pseudonym).

 What will happen to my work?

 A selection of the work will be published on the Word Gallery page of the Arts for Health website.
-The Word Gallery was launched during MPFT’s Service User and Carer Week in early October 2020 and we are continuing to add work on a rolling basis.
+The Word Gallery was launched in October 2020 and we are continuing to add work on a rolling basis.